r-lib/fs/README.md

 # fs
 [![Travis build status](https://travis-ci.org/r-lib/fs.svg?branch=master)](https://travis-ci.org/r-lib/fs)

-The goal of fs is to provide a uniform interface to cross platform file operations using [libuv](http://libuv.org/).
+The goal of fs is to provide a uniform interface to file operations using [libuv](http://libuv.org/). libuv is used widely in the javascript community underneath [nodejs](https://nodejs.org), so the code is tested by a large community on diverse systems.

 ## Installation

 You can install fs from github with:

 ``` r
 # install.packages("devtools")